voder-ai/eslint-plugin-traceability/docs/decisions/010-implements-annotation-for-multi-story-requirements.proposed.md

 # Introduce @implements Annotation for Multi-Story Requirements

+> Status: Superseded in naming only.
+The `@implements` tag described in this ADR has been renamed to `@supports` as decided in ADR 011.
+The design, behavior, and rationale remain historically relevant; references to `@implements` here should be read as `@supports` in the current implementation.

 ## Context and Problem Statement

 The current traceability annotation system uses `@story` to reference a story file and `@req` to reference requirement IDs within that story.
 This works well for functions that implement a single story, but breaks down for integration functions that combine functionality from multiple stories.
 For example, `apply-filters.js` calls both `filterByAge()` (from story 003) and `filterBySecurity()` (from story 004), needing to reference requirements from both stories.